Labs are mandatory. You should typically do them in groups of 2.

 Lab duggas:

-On most labs (TSBK07 and TSBK11 only), there is a small written examination, a “dugga”.
+On most labs, there is a small written examination, a “dugga”.
 Important: These do not directly relate to the lab material but to the lectures and corresponding parts of the course book.

 Week 10: Omdugga, retake on all duggas above (but not exactly the same questions.)
-Important: These will also include questions on the material covered in lecture 13-14.
+Will also include material from lecture 12-14.
+Max 60 seats since I expect many to be content with their results.

 IMPORTANT

 Deadline for labs: There are extra lab sessions on three mondays following the four "main" lab sessions.
 Officially, when the labs finish is the deadline.
-The course doesn’t end so there are possibilities to finish later, but it may take some time until there is another opportunity to demonstrate your results (some time in VT2) and after the lab series ends, your chance to get assistance is highly limited.
+The course doesn’t end so there are possibilities to finish later, especially during the project sessions, but you may have to wait a bit since the project work are in focus.

 Other operating systems